touchvarit/touchvarit/README.md

 What I'm doing now
 •  🎓 Freshman engineering student at [Chulalongkorn University](https://www.chula.ac.th/en/academic/faculty-of-engineering/) by day, and book lover by night.
 •  📝 Writing at [Scale](https://scaleth.com/) and [QuantCorner](https://www.quant-corner.com/)  (both for less than three months as of January 2024)
-•  🌐 I Love "Show Your Work!" by Austin Kleon and [Learning in Public](https://www.swyx.io/learn-in-public) by xycd and trying to implement them on my Facebook account.
+•  🌐 I Love "Show Your Work!" by Austin Kleon and [Learning in Public](https://www.swyx.io/learn-in-public) by Swyx and trying to implement them on my Facebook account.
 •  📚 My hobby are reading Richard Feynman's books, creating abstract art, and enjoying SNES games.

 What I have done